BhavyaMehta2/UNET/README.md

     - Process TDMA data and increment counters
   - If DatagramNtf with CSMA protocol:
     - Process CSMA data and increment counters
-- Parameter access methods (not detailed in flowchart)

 End